 Defining leading indicators

 Leading indicators are a set of data that show the direction and rate of change for a specific area.
-They are used by organizations to make informed decisions about their business and take actions to prevent problems from occurring.
-For example, if the number of near misses at a factory is rising, this would be an indicator that something needs to be done—in this case, it might mean more safety training for employees or changes to equipment in use.
+Organizations use them to make informed decisions about their business and take actions to prevent problems from occurring.
+For example, if the number of near misses at a factory is rising, this would be an indicator that something needs to be done.
+In this case, it might mean more safety training for employees or changes to equipment in use.

 The best safety management systems are proactive and predictive.
 They help organizations identify risks before they occur, then take corrective actions that prevent accidents.
 To do this effectively, organizations must monitor the state of their safety systems and use leading indicators to identify areas that need attention.